Want to reduce your plastic waste but don’t know where to start?

-The best advice is to simply refuse this basket and use a container brought from home.
-If however there is a problem with this then simply use the container and then reuse it on your next visit.
+The best advice is to refuse this basket and use a container brought from home.
+If there is a problem with this, use the container and then reuse it on your next visit.

 Plastic Free Home

-We don’t need plastic microfibre cloths or toxic chemical coated wipes for cleaning.
+We don’t need plastic microfibre cloths or toxic chemical-coated wipes for cleaning.
 Grandma never did.
-We just need some good old fashioned natural cleaning recipes and a few cloths crafted from discarded clothing.
+We need some good old-fashioned natural cleaning recipes and a few cloths crafted from discarded clothing.

 A great way to reduce your plastic waste is to buy long-lasting quality products that can be passed down from generation to generation.
 Think of wooden cars, tractors, train sets, kitchens, and puzzles.

-The plastic (polypropylene) is often used as a sealant to seal a paper bag shut.
-However, some tea bags are made from plastic, and these tea bags immediately start to breakdown and release plastic into the hot water.
+Plastic (polypropylene) is often used as a sealant to seal a paper bag shut.
+However, some tea bags are made from plastic, and these tea bags immediately start to break down and release plastic into the hot water.

-A recent study conducted in 2019 showed that around 11.6 billion microplastics and 3.1 billion smaller nanoplastic particles were released from a single bag.
+A recent study in 2019 showed that around 11.6 billion microplastics and 3.1 billion smaller nano plastic particles were released from a single bag.